Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 * Immutable values for all data structures
 * A surprisingly simple consensus algorithm based on CRDTs

-It is our hope that the innovations in Convex and the engineering decisions made will provide a practical, high performance platform for a new generation of decentralised applications.
+It is our hope that the innovations in Convex and the careful engineering decisions made in its implementation will provide a practical, high performance system for a new generation of decentralised applications and economic value creation.

 ## Contact and Links